 It’s incredibly easy to add to this number whilst on holiday, which is why it’s best to take a pre-emptive approach.
 The best way to do this is to pack an empty glass water bottle.
 Wherever you’ll be in the world, you will be able to rehydrate without having to purchase any plastic-packaged beverage.

 Carrying around a reusable bag is also a great way to avoid using plastic bags.

 Before you board the plane, do your best to pack snacks in reusable containers.
 This will prevent you from purchasing in-flight meals.
 These meals are often packaged in plastic and this can increase the amount of waste generated by the airlines.

 When sampling the local cuisine, be sure that you only indulge in foods that are plastic and packaged lightly.
 In terms of takeaway, only buy from places that use recyclable and eco-friendly packaging.
 Moreover, refuse any extra plastic utensils, napkins or straws.

 For toiletries, opt for beauty products that come in the shape of bars.
 Unlike travel-sized shampoos and body washes, these beauty products are longer lasting and multi-functional.
 They’re also spill-proof, so you don’t have to worry about your shampoo bursting open onto your beach dress.

 Also, try to avoid purchasing disposable products like menstrual pads.
-One sustainable alternative are menstrual cups.
+One sustainable alternative is menstrual cups.
 These products, which are usually made from silicon, don’t generate as much waste as tampons and pads as they are reusable.

 Want To Know More?

-Holidays are meant to be a relaxing time yet they can leave us drained, affecting our mental health.
+Holidays are meant to be a relaxing time, yet they can leave us drained, affecting our mental health.
 Click here to uncover how you can protect your mental health during the festive season.